Azure/blackbelt-aks-hackfest/labs/day1-labs/05-kubernetes-ui.md

 1. Command-Line Proxy

-    * Open a local command prompt or powershell (azure cli required)
+    * Open a local command prompt or powershell (azure cli required) with elevated privileges
     * Run ```az login``` to authenticate with Azure
     * Run ```az group list -o table``` to lookup the resource group containing your cluster
     * Run ```az aks list -o table``` to lookup the name of your AKS cluster
     * Run ```az aks get-credentials -n CLUSTER_NAME -g NAME``` in order to get the credentials to access our managed Kubernetes cluster in Azure.
 Replace CLUSTER_NAME with your AKS Cluster name and NAME with the name of your resource group.
+    * Run ``` az aks install-cli``` to install kubectl, the Kubernetes command-line tool.
+Add the path where the kubectl got installed to the PATH Variable in your local machine and restart the poershell/command prompt session, so that you can run the kubectl command from any location in the command prompt.
     * Run ```kubectl proxy```
     * This creates a local proxy to 127.0.0.1:8001
     * Open a web browser (e.g. Firefox) and point to: <http://127.0.0.1:8001/api/v1/proxy/namespaces/kube-system/services/kubernetes-dashboard/#!/cluster?namespace=default>